pschatzmann/TinyHttp/README.md

 - register reply handlers (callbacks)
 - register extensions
 - provide replys
+- forward to URL
+- tunnel to URL

 I also added a small http client implementation by re-using the same functionality which was needed for the Server.